melosamuel/Dispy/README.md

-# Dispy-RPG
+# RPG Bot for Discord - Dispy

-A RPG bot for yourself or your server!
-The only you need to live your own fantasy.
+A simple Discord bot that plays RPG with you.